 THE CORE TEAM (2012 – today)

 The new chapter for CBSS also meant a new working arrangement.
 Val gathered a core team of parents as a nucleus to facilitate monthly support meetings and conduct regular CBSS Talks to hospitals and medical schools.
 Our Support Meetings are better attended with parents finding us through our website, from hospitals staff and word of mouth.
 The profile of parents at our meetings now include more Singaporeans, indicating more openness in discussing grief and loss among the locals as compared to when we first started.
 Our CBSS Talks to doctors, nurses, medical students and hospital staff have also become more regular with at least 4 sessions per year.
 We are hopeful that people are beginning to adopt more compassionate attitude towards bereaved families.

 In 2015, the CBSS website was refreshed, and again in 2018 with a new platform, and a greater presence on the internet was created with a CBSS Facebook group.
 There is also more interest about how to cope with loss from the local media.
-In addition, links to other groupings in Singapore which help bereaved parents were also fostered, in particular Pregnancy and Infant Loss Facebook Group, Consciously Pregnant and Angel Gowns.
+In addition, links to other groupings in Singapore which help bereaved parents were also fostered, in particular Pregnancy and Infant Loss Facebook Group, Consciously Pregnant and Angel Hearts.